ClarityNLP/ClarityNLP/docs/algorithms/section_tagger.rst

 SecTag Database
 ---------------

-The section tagger requires two input files for its operation, both of which can be found in the ``nlp/sec_tag/data`` folder.
-These files are ``concepts_and_synonyms.txt``, a list of clinical concepts and associated synonyms, and ``graph.txt``, a list of graph vertices and associated codes for the concept graph.
+The section tagger requires three input files for its operation, all of which can be found in the ``nlp/sec_tag/data`` folder.
+These files are ``concepts_and_synonyms.txt``, a list of clinical concepts and associated synonyms; ``graph.txt``, a list of graph vertices and associated codes for the concept graph, and ``normalize.py``, which contains a map of frequently-encountered synonyms and their "normalized" forms [2]_.

 Generation of these files requires an installation of the SecTag database.
 The SecTag SQL files were originally written for MySQL, so that database server